 Families, Partners and Friends

-- COLAGE (for children of trans people):www.colage.org/programs/trans/
+- COLAGE (for children of trans people): https://www.colage.org/resources/people-with-trans-parents/

 - Trans Forming Families: aiyiyi.com/transbook/

 - Transgender College Student Resource Guide

 - HereTV: An LGBT online streaming service featuring movies, series, documentaries and short films

 - The Gender Book: an e-book that is a fun colorful community based resource which illustrates the beautiful diversity of gender- a sort of gender 101 for anyone and everyone

 - Original Plumbing: A print magazine dedicated to the sexuality and culture of FTM trans guys